owntracks/booklet/docs/features/encrypt.md

         jjolie-phone mysecreTpass01

 Note that the secret is in clear text in the configuration file, the key file, the Recorder's key store, and in the `.otrc` file!

+## Notes

+- Payload encryption makes little sense for just one user on a shared installation.
+Assume Alice and Bob share a broker.
+Alice has configured payload encryption and her device publishes a location message.
+The Recorder receives that payload, decrypts it (assuming it too has Alice's key), and stores the result.
+Note that the Recorder will not automatically republish Alice's location, so Bob won't receive that data.
+In order to accomplish this, one would have to configure the Recorder to [republish using Lua](../tech/lua.md) those messages with the `_decrypted` element in them.
+- In an environment consisting of a group of people who wish to communicate securely, payload encryption might make sense.

   [1]: https://libsodium.gitbook.io/doc/secret-key_cryptography/secretbox